-The 2023 calendar year began with atmospheric rivers bringing a substantial amount of rain to California, and the urgency of California's drought began receding from public consciousness.
-Despite above average rainfall statewide, IRWD continued to teach its customers how to use water more efficiently.
-A key part of that effort was the IRWD 2023 Communication and Public Outreach campaign.
-To maintain and improve IRWD customers' water efficiency, the District sought to:
+The 2023 calendar year began with atmospheric rivers bringing a substantial amount of rain to California, and the urgency of California's drought receding from public consciousness.
+Despite above average rainfall statewide, IRWD continued to ask and teach its customers how to use water efficiently.
+As key part of that efforts was the 2023 communication and public outreach the District undertook.
+To maintain and improve IRWD customers' water efficiency, staff sought to: